smithse/TTGO-Wiki/Supported-boards.md

 **Update**

-Many new boards have come into the market, so some comments on what is supported and what is not
+Many new boards have come into the market, so some comments on what is supported and what is not:
 - You need the 433 MHz version of any board.
 - You need a board with SX1278 receiver chip.
-The SX1262 chip is NOT supported.
-(If the label that is on the receiver model does not say SX1262, then it is usually the right one)
+The SX1262/SX1268 chips are NOT supported.
+(If the label that is on the receiver model does not say SX1262 or SX1268, then it is usually the right one)
 - There is support for boards with a simple charger chip, with the AXP192, and rudimentary (good enough) support for the AXP2101.
 - You need a traditional ESP32 chip, the S3 is not directly supported (unless you compile the code yourself and do some minor changes)

+Suggestions on some (probably still available) boards:
+- Lilygo LoRa32 V2.1_1.6 (see below) - make sure to get the 433 MHz version (The similar T3S3 v1.0 is not supported, but seems like there is no 433 version of that board anyway)
+- Lilygo T-Beam v1.1 (with AXP192) and v1.2 (with AXP2101): There are two 433 MHz variants, one with SX1278 and one with SX1268.
+Only the first variant will work.
+- Heltec Lora32 v2 is supported (if you still are able to get it), the newer Heltec Lora32 v3 has a SX1262 chip and is not supported!
+- M5Stack Core2 board with Ra-02 based Lora board (M005)